simmel/mixedmartialtail/README.md

 * [X] When TZ is +0000 use Z instead.
 Maybe use datetime.isoformat()?
 * [X] Format milliseconds to 3 digits
 * [X] format_date on 13 should be 013
-* [ ] Format milliseconds to no zeros if only zeros
 * [ ] Deal with BrokenPipeError and KeyboardInterrupt
 * [ ] Use [tox-travis](https://pypi.python.org/pypi/tox-travis)?
 * [X] Add option to not replace the TZ when it doesn't exist?